Navigating Mindful Eating During the Holidays

 2. Give Yourself Permission to Eat What You Want When You Want It

-Unconditional permission will always be a continued practice of intuitive eating, as it can be unclear even to identify foods you might have been mentally restricting, let alone incorporate.
+Unconditional permission is at the core of intuitive eating and mindful eating, especially during the holidays.
+It can be unclear even to identify foods you might have been mentally restricting, let alone incorporate.
 An activity idea for the holidays might look like this: while at a gathering or holiday meal, take a minute to look at all of the foods offered, one by one.
 As you are thinking about this food, ask yourself these questions:

 Bonus!
 After the holiday is said and done, I challenge you to go out and buy a food you felt you might have been afraid of going overboard on while at your holiday gathering.
 Make it as often as you want, noting how your thoughts and feelings evolve around that food.